-Philadelphia Asian Performing Artists' Playwrights Project (PAPA Playwrights) raises up the voices of emerging Asian and Asian American playwrights in our city.
-Over the course of a 2 year residency, our playwrights hone their craft through workshops, readings, professional development opportunities, and guidance from a lead artist.
+Raises up the voices of emerging Asian and Asian American playwrights in our city with Lead Artist, Stephanie Kyung Sun Walters [see below].
 We hope the PAPA Playwrights Project will make Philadelphia's Asian and Asian American voices and stories increasingly visible on the stage.

-Philadelphia Asian Performing Artists Playwrights Project is beginning their second year.
+Over the course of a 2 year residency, our playwrights hone their craft through workshops, readings, professional development opportunities, and guidance from a lead artist.
 PAPA Playwrights meet monthly to share drafts, work with local dramaturgs, and discuss local and national theatre.
-Over the course of the two-year residency, PAPA Playwrights work with Lead Artist, Stephanie Kyung Sun Walters.
 They engage with the new play development process and culminate with a reading of their work.

 Stephanie Kyung-Sun Walters

 Stephanie Kyung-Sun Walters is a Barrymore nominated actor, playwright, and teaching artist in Philadelphia.
 She’s an InterAct Theatre Core Playwright, a graduate of The Foundry at PlayPenn, and the Lead Artist for the Philly Asian Performing Artists’ Playwrights Project.
-Her play, Esther Choi and the Fish that Drowned, was presented at the PlayPenn Conference.
-Esther Choi… will have a world premiere production with Simpatico Theatre Company in 2020 (postponed due to COVID-19).
-Keep Me Posted received a staged reading at the 2018 Philly Asian American Film Festival.
-Her play, Are You My Father or the dream ballet of north korea, received a workshop and reading with PlayPenn, as well as a residency with Philadelphia Asian Performing Artists/Asian Arts Initiative.
 She is a two-time finalist for Unicorn Theatre’s In-Progress New Play Reading Series.
 She was a semi-finalist for Nashville Repertory Theater's Ingram New Works and received a nomination for the NNPN Smith Prize for Political Theatre.
 As Lead Artist of the Philadelphia Asian Performing Artists Playwrights Project, she led a two-weekend festival of plays written by local emerging Asian-American playwrights.
 She has taught playwriting at Bucknell University, PlayPenn, Arden Theatre, and Theatre Exile.
 Stephanie is a proud graduate of Bucknell University and is currently earning her MFA in Writing for Screen and Stage from Point Park University.